zzonyo/trust-docs-test/source/index.html.md

 1114|The sub-account does not have transfer permissions.
 Please login main account to authorize.|
 1115|You have no access permissions of this sub-account.|
 1200|	login error                |
-1220|	user has not onboarded Huobi DM or activate the account          |
+1220|	user has not onboarded Huobi Future or activate the account          |
 1221|	lack of margin to open account              |
 1222|	insufficient account opening days             |
 1223|	account VIP level not high enough          |